mikejattu/CIFAR-10-CNN-Classification/README.md

 # CIFAR-10 Classification with CNN and Pretrained Model

-This repository contains a project for image classification on the CIFAR-10 dataset.
+This repository contains a project (Done in my CMPUT 328 class) for image classification on the CIFAR-10 dataset.
 It implements two models:

 1. A custom-built Convolutional Neural Network (CNN) from scratch.
 2. A fine-tuned pretrained ConvNeXt-Tiny model.